 Transfer students may receive up to 64 hours of transfer credit from two-year colleges.
 This maximum credit total includes any 100- or 200-level courses, Advanced Placement, College Level Examination Program, College Proficiency or International Baccalaureate credits.
-Transfer students from four-year colleges or universities may receive additional credits toward degree requirements at Cortland — up to 79 credits in arts and sciences programs, and up to 83 credits in certification programs.
-A minimum of 45 hours of course work as well as half of the major, minor and/or concentration must be completed in residency at Cortland to earn a Cortland bachelor’s degree.
+Transfer students from four-year colleges or universities may receive additional credits toward degree requirements at Cortland — The maximum number of transfer credit hours accepted is 90 (effective fall 2017).
+A minimum of 30 hours of course work as well as half of the major, minor and/or concentration must be completed in residency at Cortland to earn a Cortland bachelor’s degree.

 If a student proposes to transfer in credit from a distance learning course, the College will only consider credits offered by an institution which has recognized national accreditation.
 These courses will be treated as regular transfer courses.
 No other distance learning courses will be accepted for credit.